OPM/pyopmspe11/docs/text/output_folder.rst

     Generated files in the :doc:`hello world <./examples>` example.

-The simulation results are saved in the **flow** folder, and `ResInsight <https://resinsight.org>`_ can be used for the visualization.
+The simulation results are saved in the **flow** folder, and `ResInsight <https://resinsight.org>`_ and `plopm <https://github.com/cssr-tools/plopm>`_ can be used for the visualization.
 In addition, some figures are plotted in png format in the **figures** folder.
-Then after running **pyopmspe11**, one could modify the generated OPM related files and run directly the simulations calling the Flow solvers, e.g., to add tracers (see the OPM Flow documentation `here <https://opm-project.org/?page_id=955>`_).
+Then after running **pyopmspe11**, one could modify the generated OPM related files and run directly the simulations calling the Flow solvers, e.g., to add tracers, salinity, rock compressibility, etc.
+(see the OPM Flow documentation `here <https://opm-project.org/?page_id=955>`_).

 .. tip::